jsx-eslint/eslint-plugin-react/docs/rules/display-name.md

 ### `acceptTranspilerName`

-When `true` the rule will accept the name set by the transpiler and does not require a `displayName` property in this case.
+When `true` (default) the rule will accept the name set by the transpiler and does not require a `displayName` property in this case.

 The following patterns are considered okay and do not cause warnings: